enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 While a point light is selected, a wireframe sphere is drawn at its position with the light's radius, in the same way a selected particle emitter shows its spawn box and trajectory hull.
 The sphere is three orthogonal great circles rather than a full mesh, which keeps it under 100 lines.

 This is the exact distance used for culling and for the shadow map depth range, so what you see is what the engine uses rather than an approximation of it.
 The sphere disappears when the light is deselected or the editor is closed.
 Directional lights have no radius and draw nothing.

+**Setting these using API**

+Everything on this panel is reachable from a trigger, actor or Python script, and a light can be created with its falloff already set rather than tuned afterwards.
+See :ref:`addLightPoint <LimonAPI-addLightPoint>`, :ref:`setLightPointParameters <LimonAPI-setLightPointParameters>`, :ref:`setLightPointAttenuation <LimonAPI-setLightPointAttenuation>` and :ref:`setLightAmbient <LimonAPI-setLightAmbient>` for C++, or :ref:`add_light_point <pythonApi-add_light_point>`, :ref:`set_light_point_parameters <pythonApi-set_light_point_parameters>`, :ref:`set_light_point_attenuation <pythonApi-set_light_point_attenuation>` and :ref:`set_light_ambient <pythonApi-set_light_ambient>` for Python.

+Because Constant, Linear and Exponential are constrained, the API takes Constant and Linear and solves Exponential, exactly as the panel does.
+If what you know instead is the Linear and Exponential you want, :ref:`solveLightPointAttenuation <LimonAPI-solveLightPointAttenuation>` (:ref:`Python <pythonApi-solve_light_point_attenuation>`) tells you which Constant produces them, without touching the light.
+It runs through the same code as the panel and the setter, so feeding its answer back gives exactly that result, and it flags when the request had to be clamped to the closest reachable values.

 GUI Text Settings
 _________________